-No LEAD ACTION UPDATE 1 DT Review the terms of reference of the Multi-Agency Strategic Criminal Damage and ASB group to ensure it is meeting current objectives. a) Strategic Group (SG) to monitor specific action plan, which will also be reviewed weekly by the Police. b) SG to be intelligence led using analysis to highlight trends and emerging issues based around the victim, offender, and location framework - scanning document presented at quarterly meetings All actions are on-going. a) Action plan was introduced early 2012 but the group felt the scanning document was best used rather than the action plan. b) Scanning document used for meeting 2 DT Identify repeat victims / properties and ensure that they are visited to identify and correct any risk factors a) Repeat victims to be referred to support and a problem plan created if necessary following risk assessment b) The number of repeat properties that are THL owned identified New tool to identify repeats has been developed by the Police senior analyst so this process should now be more robust.
+No LEAD ACTION UPDATE 1 DT Review the terms of reference of the Multi-Agency Strategic Criminal Damage and ASB group to ensure it is meeting current objectives. a) Strategic Group (SG) to monitor specific action plan, which will also be reviewed weekly by the Police. b) SG to be intelligence led using analysis to highlight trends and emerging issues based around the victim, offender, and location framework - scanning document presented at quarterly meetings All actions are on-going. a) Action plan was introduced early 2012 but the group felt the scanning document was best used rather than the action plan. b) Scanning document used for meeting The scanning document is key to ensuring all partners are updated and a collective approach is adapted to deal with and issues.
+The SG is a good platform for specific updates and tasking and has been a success in Stockton.
+2 DT Identify repeat victims / properties and ensure that they are visited to identify and correct any risk factors a) Repeat victims to be referred to support and a problem plan created if necessary following risk assessment b) The number of repeat properties that are THL owned identified New tool to identify repeats has been developed by the Police senior analyst so this process should now be more robust.
 Next SG meeting will ensure that the support element is working correctly and that THL can identify their premises.
-3 DT The most prolific locations to be registered as a POP to be owned and managed by NPT Insps via the JAGs a) SG to monitor activities and resources tasked at the JAGs which should be clearly reflected within the JAG meeting minutes On-going.
-Process to be re-visited at next SG meeting on 21/08/12 to ensure POPs are being registered where necessary.
-4 CS Maintain our prevention programme in schools to raise awareness of the harm caused by criminal damage and deliberate fire setting.
+Repeat victims are not only identified but neighbourhood Inspectors are tasked to ensure the support is offered with a problem solving approach.
+Social landlords were identified and also brought together to form a group that can identify repeat properties and possible problems this is a new initiative which the DCI Neighbourhoods (crime) Jason Dickson has been made aware of as has Chief Inspector Neighbourhoods Chris Downes.
+It's an opportunity to work closer together To identify emerging issues especially at times of austerity measures meaning an increased demand on housing 3 DT The most prolific locations to be registered as a POP to be owned and managed by NPT Insps via the JAGs a) SG to monitor activities and resources tasked at the JAGs which should be clearly reflected within the JAG meeting minutes On-going.
+Process to be re-visited at next SG meeting on 21/08/13 to ensure POPs are being registered where necessary.
+There are a number of JAGs within the whole district and feedback from Inspectors and partners shows some good working 4 CS Maintain our prevention programme in schools to raise awareness of the harm caused by criminal damage and deliberate fire setting.
 Schools in hotspot areas as identified by the SG to be targeted.
-On-going
+Meeting set up for Aug 2013 with Insp Fox, JNW&CS.
+Lead to look at a co-ordinated approach to be used in all schools across the borough.